csc-training/hpc-python/docs/mooc/using-compiled-code/interfacing-c-with-cffi.md

 }
 ~~~

 If we want to use this function from Python, we can use CFFI for creating
-extension module just as previously.
-When we use the module and the function,
+an extension module just as previously.
+When we use the module and the
-`cast` and `from_buffer` functions can be used for obtaining pointers
+function, `cast` and `from_buffer` functions can be used for obtaining
-to the "data areas" of NumPy arrays:
+pointers to the "data areas" of NumPy arrays:

 ~~~python
 from add_module import ffi, lib